 Technical problems could cause different levels of inconvenience to end-users.
-And, regardless of who’s fault it is, they apologize for the trouble the IT issues caused to their clients.
+And, regardless of whose fault it is, they apologize for the trouble the IT issues caused to their clients.
 People turn to help desks because they encountered problems and the last thing they want to hear from them is that it’s their fault.
-When one recognizes the lapses and take accountability, he’ll be able to avoid enraged clients and focus on resolving the problem at hand.
+When one recognizes the lapses and takes accountability, he’ll be able to avoid enraged clients and focus on resolving the problem at hand.
 Moreover, agents should also remember that not all incidents fit a script found in the script library or knowledge base.
 When this happens, they respectfully admit that they don’t know how to solve the issue.
 They make sure to look into it and get back to the client when they do.

 V – Valuing the Clients

 Clients want to feel that they are valued.
-And the way they are treated reflect how much they are valued.
+And the way they are treated reflects how much they are valued.
 If help desk agents treat their clients as mere ticket numbers, it would be difficult for them to deliver high-quality customer service.
 An excellent help desk agent always takes the clients’ feelings and expectations into consideration.
-The best way to do that is by treating others the way oneself wants to be treated when speaking to a help desk agent.
+The best way to do that is by treating others the way one wants to be treated when speaking to a help desk agent.

 I – Informing End-Users Ahead About Upcoming Issues

 Despite the efforts made by businesses to make their services work smoothly, issues and downtimes could still take place due to limitations.
 Those situations can’t be helped, but that doesn’t mean there’s nothing that can be done.
-The best way to regulate the damage these problems may inflict on is by notifying the clients ahead of time.
-That best way to make clients understand is the reason behind the inconvenience they’re experiencing.
+The best way to regulate the damage these problems may inflict is by notifying the clients ahead of time.
+The best way to make clients understand is the reason behind the inconvenience they’re experiencing.